Life Sciences IPOs Take a Breather December 02, 2013 | Press Release

 G. Steven BurrillChief Executive Officer

-Mr. Burrill is a founder and currently serves as Chairman of the Board of the National Science and Technology Medals Foundation (NSTMF).
-He chaired the National Research Council study on linkages in biotechnology between Japan and the United States and was also involved with the US-Japan Science and Technology Agreement Study of Technology Transfer Mechanisms between the US and Japan.
+Mr. Burrill serves as Chairman of Global Virus Network (GVN).
+He previously chaired the National Research Council study on linkages in biotechnology between Japan and the United States and was also involved with the US-Japan Science and Technology Agreement Study of Technology Transfer Mechanisms between the US and Japan.
 His other non-profit activities include serving as Chairman of the Boards of Directors of the Life Science Foundation, the World Council for Ethical Standards, the Vilas County (Wisconsin) Economic Development Corporation (VCEDC) and as Vice Chairman of the National Health Museum.
-He also serves on the Boards of Bay Area Science Infrastructure Consortium, BayBio (Emeritus), Buck Institute for Research on Aging, California Healthcare Institute (Emeritus), The Exploratorium (Emeritus), Gladstone Foundation, Global Virus Network, Kellogg Center for Biotechnology, MIT Center for Biomedical Innovation, BIO Ventures for Global Health (BVGH), Harvard Medical School Genetics Advisory Council and NIH Scientific Management Review Board.
+He also serves on the Boards of the Bay Area Science Infrastructure Consortium, BayBio (Emeritus), The Buck Institute for Research on Aging, California Healthcare Institute (Emeritus), The Exploratorium (Emeritus), Gladstone Foundation, Kellogg Center for Biotechnology, MIT Center for Biomedical Innovation, BIO Ventures for Global Health (BVGH), and the Harvard Medical School Genetics Advisory Council.
+He is a founder and currently serves as Chairman Emeritus of the Board of the National Science and Technology Medals Foundation (NSTMF).

 In 2012 Mr. Burrill received the Richard Bolte, Sr. Award for Supporting Industries from the Chemical Heritage Foundation in Philadelphia for his biotechnology industry leadership worldwide.
 In 2011 he received a lifetime achievement award at Scrip Intelligence’s annual Scrip Award ceremony in London.
 That same year he received the Breath of Life Award from the Northern California Chapter of the Cystic Fibrosis Foundation to honor his contributions to the life sciences industry.
 In 2008 he received both the BayBio Pantheon DiNA lifetime achievement award for his biotech leadership worldwide, and the Alan Cranston Living Legend Award for his central role in advancing biomedical research globally.
 In 2002 he was recognized as a biotech investment visionary by the Scientific American magazine (The Scientific American 50), and was also honored that year at the American Liver Foundation’s Annual “Salute to Excellence” Gala, which honors the leaders from the Bay Area’s medical, biotech and bio-pharmaceutical industries.
 In 1995 Mr. Burrill received BIO’s “service award” for his global biotechnology leadership.